geomarker-io/st_pm_hex/README.md

   - includes aircraft, other non-point sources
   - county = "Multiple (portable facilities)" is for non-point sources averaged over a whole county; use `fips code` in this case?

-## create training data
+## make training data

 - merge in all columns based on pm2.5 observations
-- create year, day of year columns,
+- create year, day of year, and day of week columns
-- include x and y coordinates for geohashes
+- include x and y coordinates (in epsg 5072) for geohashes
+- total of 3,221,123 rows and 32 columns (2 of which are not used for training: `h3` and `date`)
+- 10,090 (0.3%) of grid-days with pm25 had non-missing aod data
+- file saved as `s3://geomarker/st_pm_hex/h3data_train.fst` (787 MB in RAM, 109 MB on disk)

+## train pred model

 ## predicting for all h3-dates